-The FY 2022 approved budget continues to include \$4.3 million for the Dimensions Health System, including resources for debt service payments for refunded debt.
-Joint efforts on behalf of the State and the County will ensure financial stability of the system, and plan for the new Regional Medical Center.
-This spring, the County will open the state-of-the-art University of Maryland Capital Region Medical Center in Largo, constructed as a part of a strategy to transform the County's healthcare system into an efficient, effective and financially viable healthcare delivery system.
+The FY 2023 approved budget continues to include \$4.1 million for the University of Maryland Medical System including resources for debt service payments for refunded debt.
+Joint efforts on behalf of the State and the County ensured the financial stability of the system.
+The new University of Maryland Capital Region Health Medical Center opened in June 2021 in Largo.
+The state-of-the-art hospital was constructed as a part of a strategy to transform the County's healthcare system into an efficient, effective and financially viable healthcare delivery system.
 This will improve the health of residents of Prince George's County and the Southern Maryland region.

-Planning and construction will continue for the creation of a headquarters building that will colocate the administrative offices of the Health Department, the Department of Family Services and the Department of Social Services (HHS).
-The HHS Building will serve as a centralized focal point for the delivery of services to older adults, persons with disabilities, and family caregivers.
+Other capital investments include the continued construction for the creation of a headquarters building that will co-locate the administrative offices of the Health Department, the Department of Family Services and the Department of Social Services agencies.
+The Health and Human Services (HHS) Building will serve as a centralized focal point for the delivery of services to older adults, persons with disabilities, and family caregivers.
+The Cheverly Replacement Building is anticipated to open in FY 2023 to serve clinical, mental health and substance abuse needs.
 In this area, the health and human service agencies continue to restructure their service delivery and administrative structures to correctly align staff with functions and utilize grant funding.
 These efforts have ensured that there will be no diminution of social services, particularly to our most vulnerable and at-risk populations.

-The approved FY 2022 budget for the Department of Family Services continues to support increased access to intervention programs and services for at-risk youth and families via the administration of disconnected youth, childhood hunger and home visiting programs.
-Funding continues to support the Disability Training Options Counseling, Senior Apprenticeship, Environmental Assistance and Domestic Violence Human Trafficking programs.
-Funding in the Health Department supports new positions including three registered nurses for the Immunization Program; two disease control specialists for the Communicable Disease Program; one safety officer; one auditor to review contracts and three system analysts for the Electronic Health Record and Health Information Technology systems.
-Funding also supports office automation and the Early Childhood Consultant for the Child-Friendly County Campaign.
+The approved FY 2023 budget for the Department of Family Services continues to support increased access to intervention programs and services for at-risk youth and families via the administration of disconnected youth, childhood hunger and home visiting programs.
+Funding continues to support the Disability Training Apprenticeship, Options Counseling, Senior Environmental Assistance, Domestic Violence Human Trafficking programs.
+Funding in the Health Department supports a new Program Chief position to support the Public Health Emergency program.
+Funding also supports the new Luminis Health Doctors Community Medical Center (LHDMC) and the implementation of a County Stabilization Center to divert behavioral health patients from local emergency departments.
+Additionally, the Health Department will work to transition COVID-19 activities to support an endemic through investigations, prevention, testing and vaccination.

 The Department of Social Services general and grant funding will continue to support the Community Schools Network in partnership with Prince George's County Public Schools.
 This program targets at-risk youth based on needs related to attendance, academic performance and a school progress index.
-In FY 2022, funding for accreditation renewal and travel for site reviewers is added.
+In FY 2023, funding for accreditation renewal and travel for site reviewers is added.
 Funding continues to support the Child Advocacy Center, Maryland Money Market Double Value Coupon, Supplemental Nutrition Assistance (SNAP) to Health Program, Emergency Homelessness and the Child Protection Education Unit.

-Through agency appropriations and the discretionary grant programs, the County Government will continue its services to support the elderly, at-risk youth, those with no or substandard health insurance, and many others in need.
-Additionally, the CIP contains funds for the continued planning of the Prince George's Homeless Shelter to be completed in FY 2024.

-Finally, the County will continue to provide \$3.8 million in support to the County developmental disability administration (DDA) service providers.
+Through agency appropriations and the discretionary grant programs, the County government will continue its services to support the elderly, at-risk youth, those with no or substandard health insurance, and many others in need.
+Additionally, the County will continue to provide \$3.8 million in support to the County developmental disability administration (DDA) service providers.
 Funding for this effort is included in Non-Departmental - Grants and Transfer Payments.